Pamela See considers whether the decorative layer constructed through augmented reality might be considered a new craft.

 Shortly after the release of smartphones by Apple in 2007, artists and activists began employing the technology.
 The first significant intervention into a museum or gallery space was instigated by Sander Veenhof and Mark Skwarek in 2010.
 Endorsed by the festival Conflux, DIY Day was staged on 9 October and occupied the Museum of Modern Art in New York (MoMA) with a GPS coordinated exhibition.
 Manifest AR, the international cyberart group of which the two aforementioned artists are a part, also created their own unauthorized “pavilion” at Venice Biennale in 2011.
 The artworks were reinstalled in the Istanbul Biennale later in the same year by invitation of one of the curators, Lafranco Aceti.

-Amongst the contributors to Manifest AR are a collective of Chinese artists Lily Yang and Hong Lei Li who also work under the pseudonym 4Gentlemen.
+Amongst the contributors to Manifest AR are 4Gentlemen.
+The collective working under the pseudonym includes Professor John Craig Freeman from Emerson College, and Chinese artists Lily Yang and Hong Lei Li.
 The title makes reference to Four Gentlemen, one of whom was Nobel Peace Prize Laureate Liu Xiaobo, who played a role in organizing the ill-fated Tiananmen Square protests in 1989.
 The art collective used AR to “…allow Tank Man’s spirit to return to Beijing and stalk his former haunts.”
 In 2010, Tiananamen SquARed was staged using GPS in the precise location of the historical event it represented.
 The installation was also transposed onto a number of other sites, including the aforementioned Venice Biennale.

 Yang and Li explored similar subject matter in their papercut animation Forbidden City, which received the People’s Choice Award at the Moving Paper Film Festival staged at the Museum of Art and Design in 2009.
 Papercuts have been affiliated with divination from their first historical accounts during the Western Han Dynasty (206BCE – 24CE).
 A papercut likeness, fashioned from hemp, was used to summon the presence of Lady Li, a favoured concubine of Emperor Wu.
 He was a devout follower of the Yellow Thearch, a cult of immortality.
 Papercuts, as talismanic figures without ground, were used to communicate with the immaterial world.
 Subsequently, the transition from papercut animation into AR appears to be a natural progression for the collaborative.